MCT-master/mct-master.github.io/_posts/2020-05-03-dream-nest.md

 excerpt: "For the spring applied project we created music for a hardware specific device to relax colicy babies in a collaboration with our external partner, Dream Nest.
 Our final product is a six track EP, engineered to put your baby to sleep (we hope!)"
 Keywords: MCT, Dream Nest, sound engine
 ---
 The Dream Nest is a therapeutic product that uses low-frequency sound waves to sooth infants that suffer from various colic or stress related problems, in particular those associated with pre-term birth.
+The "nest" acts as a crib where sound therapy hopes to ease the tension of these babies.
+In addition to the low-frequency sound stimulation, our external partner wanted music elements.

 ### What music is best for babies?